dndydon/ParticleTracker/README.md

 TIFF is a standard file type that will be read into Data objects and processed with open-source libraries.
 I can only guess that we will need to normalize the data to be accurate in quantitative analysis, because noise and dynamic range on images is often problematic.
 Experience tells us the we may want to pre-process the images a bit before we detect and ID particles.

 ### Machine Learning Tech
-We will use Apple's MLKit for machine learning on OS X. After pre-processing images, we will train a ML model to recognize particles and reject artifact spots and smudges.
+We will use Apple's MLKit for machine learning on OS X.
+After pre-processing images, we will train a ML model to recognize particles and reject artifact spots and smudges.

-This is a good problem for machine learning.
-We will use a ML model to recognize the connectedness of spots or particles that are topologically linked in the order of the images.
+Particle tracking is a good problem for machine learning.
+ML models will be used to recognize the connectedness of spots or particles that are topologically linked in the order of the noisy images.

 #### Kahn’s algorithm for Topological Sorting
-On the other hand, there is a well-known algorithm that we could use to compute our desired results.
+Old technology too!
+There is a well-known non-ML algorithm that we could use to compute connected graphs of time-series data -- for the desired results.

-Topological sorting for Directed Acyclic Graph (DAG) with a linear **minimum distance** ordering of vertices such that for every directed edge uv, vertex u comes before v in the ordering.
+**Topological sorting for Directed Acyclic Graph** (DAG) with a linear **minimum distance** ordering of vertices such that for every directed edge uv, vertex u comes before v in the ordering.
 Topological Sorting is simple, inexpensive, and with our image stacks that are normalized with quality scored particle maps, probably easy to do.
 Which is great, because if we want to train ML networks to do this for us, we will need "truth" data in large quantity.

 We will compute the particle sizes and locations and classify each particle according to QA types (input filtering) then feed each spot map into our topological sorting algorithm (for generating truth data), or our ML particle tracker algorithm for comparison.
 Particle tracks are represented as 3D DAGs, so we can visualize how each particle in the stack relates to each other in a minimum distance sorted graph.
 Branching is likely in our particle graphs.